Remove moss from tree trunks and branches by performing the following steps:

 Avoid using a stiff broom or brush for this step, as it may damage the tree during the removal process.
 In order to protect new growth from harm, moss removal is often performed during the fall or winter months, while the tree is dormant.

 A hose-end sprayer, pressure washer, or power washer should be used to remove stubborn moss or moss growth in hard-to-reach places.
 If you are using a pressure washer, begin with a gentle setting and wide spray, then gradually increase strength, making sure the tree bark is not damaged during moss removal.

 - Use a hose-end sprayer or pressure washer to remove the remaining moss.

 - Practice caution when using a pressure washer, to prevent damage to tree bark and branches.

 This step should effectively remove even the most stubborn moss and lichen hiding in the nooks of your tree.
-If the tree is young and/or has thin bark, avoid using a pressure washer as this may damage the tree.
+If the tree is young or has thin bark, avoid using a pressure washer for moss control as this may damage the tree.